AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 By the time 2026 wraps, the domain industry may be judged not only on how it enables legitimate autonomous agents, but on how it generates, preserves, and shares evidence about agent-mediated abuse when the stakes include international accountability.

-That’s the conversation I suggest we should be having in 2026.
+That’s the conversation I suggest we have in 2026.
 And based on what I’m seeing from GoDaddy, iQ Global, ICANN’s recent policy developments, and others, at least some of us are finally having it.

 What My Feed Didn’t Show In 2025